grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 - Click on the sharing icon to the right of the dashboard title.
 - Click on the Public Dashboard tab.
 - Acknowledge the implications of making the dashboard public by checking all the checkboxes.
-- Turn on the Enabled toggle.
-- Click `Save Sharing Configuration` to make the dashboard public and make your link live.
+- Click `Generate public URL` to make the dashboard public and make your link live.
 - Copy the public dashboard link if you'd like to share it.
 You can always come back later for it.

+#### Pause access

+- Click on the sharing icon to the right of the dashboard title.
+- Click on the Public Dashboard tab.
+- Turn on the `Pause sharing dashboard` toggle.
+- Anyone with the link will not be able to access the dashboard publicly until you make it shareable again.

 #### Revoke access

 - Click on the sharing icon to the right of the dashboard title.
 - Click on the Public Dashboard tab.
-- Turn off the Enabled toggle.
-- Click `Save Sharing Configuration` to save your changes.
+- Click `Revoke public URL` to delete the public dashboard.
-- Anyone with the link will not be able to access the dashboard publicly anymore.
+- The link will not work anymore.
+It is necessary to create a new public URL as in [`Make a dashboard public`](#make-a-dashboard-public).

 #### Supported Datasources